saippuakauppias/git-backup-tool/README.md

 Installation
 ------------

+It is a very simple (without 'pip/easy_install' and install requirements)!

 Clone/download this repository in any folder.
-End! ;)
+Enjoy! ;)

 Example Of Usage: Backup MySQL Dumps